WheatleyTheCore/Setting-Up-OpenCV-on-Pi/README.md

 To run it use the following:

-install all <desired OpenCV version> <number of cores you want to use to make>
+./install all <desired OpenCV version> <number of cores you want to use to make>

 to test, open the python idle with "python" and type "import cv2", then run "cv2.\__version__"